 Clear communication that builds connections starts with regularly scheduled time to chat as a team.
 “If you can make it possible, a daily meeting with clear direction and guidance is so helpful,” according to Griffin.
 And don’t forget the face time: While it can be easy to slip into the habit of leaving cameras off during morning calls you might take in your pajamas, encourage turning cameras on and holding talks “face to face” to help maintain a necessary sense of personal connection.

 Supplement regular updates with one-on-one meetings over video chat platforms like Zoom or Google Meet.
-These meetings, even if they’re short, provide important opportunities to share both goals and grievances, and ensure individuals that their voices are heard.
+These meetings, even if they’re short, A virtual call center is win-win for your team members and an opportunity for your business’ bottom line.